altoo-ag/akka-kryo-serialization/README.md

 			# qualified class names (FQCNs) for each class
 			#
 			# explicit - fast and produces compact serialized representation.
 Requires that all
-			# classes that will be serialized are pre-registered using the "mappings" section
+			# classes that will be serialized are pre-registered using the "mappings" and "classes"
-			# To guarantee that both sender and receiver use the same numeric ids for the same
+			# sections.
+To guarantee that both sender and receiver use the same numeric ids for the same
 			# classes it is advised to provide exactly the same entries in the "mappings" section
 			#
 			# incremental - fast and produces compact serialized representation.
 Support optional